Emmanueluzoezie/Finsmat-mobile/README.md

 ## Technologies Used

 - JavaScript and TypeScript
-- Next.js (React Framework)
 - Web3Auth (for authentication)
 - Solana (for cryptocurrency integration)
+- React Native and Expo

 ## Installation

 1. Clone the repository: `git clone https://github.com/Emmanueluzoezie/FinSmat.git`

-2. Install the required dependencies: `npm install`
+2. Install the required dependencies: `yarn install`

 3. Configure Solana: Set up your Solana wallet and API keys.
 Refer to the [Solana documentation](https://docs.solana.com/) for instructions.

-4. Run the application: `npm run dev`
+4. Run the application: `yarn expo start`

 ## Usage